shanizalingle/pig-latin/README.md

   vowel a

-words that begin with a vowel get "way" added to the end
+Test: adds "way" to the end of words that begin with a vowel
-  ex: away = awayway
+Code:
+  const text = "hello";
+  pigLatin(text);
+  const text2 = "along";
+  pigLatin(text2);
+Expected output:
+  hello
+  alongway

 words that begin with 1 consonant: move the first letter to the end